Skip to content

 When TQM is not appropriate

 An organisation should be basically healthy before beginning TQM.
-If it has significant problems such as an unstable funding base, weak administrative systems, lack of managerial skills, or poor employee morale, TQM would not be appropriate.
-(Tichey 1983)
+If significant problems exist (unstable funding, weak administrative systems, lack of managerial skills, poor employee morale), TQM is not appropriate (Tichey, 1983).

 This is a serious caveat.
 TQM is for healthy organisations seeking improvement.
 It is not for organisations in crisis.